 It won’t get any easier for young people today.
 Faced with a dismal job market and the possibility of financial safety nets like Social Security and pensions going away, it is even more important for young adults to stay out of debt and on top of their financial goals.
 Yet only 29% of Millenials are trying to grow their savings, according to a recent poll conducted by Ameriprise Financial.

 Proper financial planning can make a huge difference in your ability to meet your financial goals.
-A 2011 survey by SunAmerica Financial Group showed that more people are turning to professional financial advisers for assistance.
+A by SunAmerica Financial Group showed that more people are turning to professional financial advisers for assistance.
 And those who have used the services of a financial adviser are 72% more likely to feel very financially prepared and 47% more likely to feel financially secure.

 If you have some heavy financial planning questions, I highly advise that you attend your local Financial Planning Day event.
 If not, check with your employer to see if free financial planning is among your benefits – you’d be surprised at how many employers offer this but don’t really advertise it.
 At the very least, take some time this month to look over your credit report, bank accounts and sources of debt to create a plan to achieve your goals.

 I know it doesn’t have the pyrotechnics of July 4th or the warmth of Christmas or even the fun, “Forget love, let’s get wasted,” attitude of Single Awareness Day.
 But I’m glad that as a country, we have recognized the need to better safeguard our finances for the future.
 I hope all of you take some time this month to celebrate Financial Planning Day in the way that works best for you!

 Image by Shutterstock